Richard Baumhammers

-Richard Scott Baumhammers (born May 17, 1965) is an American former immigration attorney and spree killer who began a racially motivated crime spree on April 28, 2000, in Pittsburgh, Pennsylvania, which left five individuals dead and one paralyzed.
+Richard Scott Baumhammers (born May 17, 1965) is an American spree killer and white supremacist who committed a racially motivated shooting spree on April 28, 2000, in the metropolitan area of Pittsburgh, Pennsylvania, killing five people and paralyzing one.

 Early life

 Richard Baumhammers was born in Pittsburgh, Pennsylvania, to Andrejs and Inese Baumhammers, both Lutheran Latvian immigrants who fled the Soviet occupation of their homeland.
-Both parents would become faculty members of the University of Pittsburgh's School of Dental Medicine and would open a successful practice on Fifth Avenue, near the university.
+Both parents became faculty members of the University of Pittsburgh's School of Dental Medicine and opened a successful practice on Fifth Avenue, near the university.
 Baumhammers was the second child to Andrejs and Inese; his older sister Daina was born in 1963.
 The family settled in the Pittsburgh suburb of Mt.
 Lebanon.
 Baumhammers was a second-string kicker on the Mt.
 Lebanon High School football team.

 After completing high school in 1983, Baumhammers graduated from Kent State University in Ohio in 1989 and began law school at Cumberland Law School in Birmingham, Alabama.
 A Cumberland classmate described Baumhammers as "gregarious, a good student, in the top third of his class."
 After graduating from Cumberland, Baumhammers enrolled in a specialized one-year international program at the University of the Pacific's McGeorge School of Law in Sacramento, California, where he received a master's degree in transnational business practice and specialized in both immigration law and international law.

 For several years in the mid-1990s, Baumhammers lived in Atlanta, Georgia, where he was listed with the International Law Section members of the Georgia Bar Association.
 He was an active member as of March 2000.

-Emotional instability
+Mental health

 Richard Baumhammers returned to Pittsburgh in the late 1990s and lived with his parents following a series of emotional problems.
 Baumhammers had been treated for mental illness since 1993 and had voluntarily admitted himself to a psychiatric ward at least twice.
 Later, he would obsess about his physical appearance, believing that his face had been scarred by sunlight.
 However, dermatologists told Baumhammers that his skin was "perfectly normal."
 His father, Andrejs, would later say that he had seen signs of mental illness since Baumhammers was four years old.